Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 control or defense in depth, but it is not a protocol prerequisite and cannot replace qC.
 Reserving such an entry reduces the validator committee that fits the target's 32-signer limit.

+Activating `featureExport` or `featureConsensusEntropy` switches proposal participants to extension-aware semantics.
+A proposal with no populated sidecar fields may still use the legacy 32-byte serialization, but that compact message does not restore legacy network semantics.

 **INV-11 - The destination trust claim is configuration-specific.**
 XRPL verifies ordinary keys and signatures, not Xahau finality, committee